Modular Serre Correspondence via stable pairs: General wall-crossings at critical values

-\begin{remark} Assume that $W_i$ ($i=1,2,...$) are walls in group $s$ with the corresponding critical values $\cdots<W_3 <W_2<W_1$.
-Let $S\subset X$ be a hypersurface of degree $s$, and $C_i$ be a general curve corresponding to saturated pairs in $\cals_{W_i}^+$.
+\begin{remark} Assume that $\cdots<W_3 <W_2<W_1$ are walls in group $e>0$ (see Definition \ref{wall group}).
+Let $S\subset X$ be a hypersurface of degree $e$, and $C_i$ be the one-dimensional scheme corresponding to a general saturated pair in $\cals_{W_i}^+$.
 The above argument shows that $C_i$ is obtained from $C_{i-1}$ by setting some component in $C_{i-1}$ free from the hypersurface $S$. \end{remark}

-\subsubsection{Two fibrations for $\cals_W^+$.}
+\subsubsection{Two fibrations for $\cals_W^+$}

 Let $W\in \mathbb{Q}[t]_{>0}$ be a wall, and assume that all pairs in $\cals_W^+$ are saturated.
 Let